Chart Color Schemes

 Glebe demonstrates above-average health outcomes based on AreaSearch's assessment of mortality rates and chronic condition prevalence.

 Both young and old age cohorts show low prevalence of common health conditions.
 The rate of private health cover is exceptionally high at approximately 60% of the total population, which consists of 7,496 people.
-Mental health issues impact 11.3% of residents, while asthma affects 7.8%.
-A total of 68.7% declare themselves completely clear of medical ailments compared to 74.6% across Greater Sydney.
+The most common medical conditions in the area are mental health issues and asthma, impacting 11.3 and 7.8% of residents respectively.
+A total of 68.7% of residents declare themselves as completely clear of medical ailments, compared to 74.6% across Greater Sydney.
 Health outcomes among the working-age population are broadly typical.
-The area has 18.0% of residents aged 65 and over, consisting of 2,255 people, which is higher than the 15.4% in Greater Sydney.
+The area has 18.2% of residents aged 65 and over, which totals 2,280 people, higher than the 15.4% in Greater Sydney.
 Health outcomes among seniors are particularly strong, with national rankings even higher than the general population.

 Frequently Asked Questions - Health